pmj/virtio-net-osx/readme.md

 ## Binaries

-I'll provide binary KEXTs once the driver is actually useful for kernel debugging (if possible) and development activity has died down enough to sensibly make an official release.
+I will make an official 1.0 release of the driver after some more tests and will release binaries then.

-Until it's done, you'll need to compile it yourself.
+Until then, you'll need to compile it yourself.
 This repository contains an XCode 4 project with which the KEXT can be built in a single step.
 The KEXT should work on versions 10.5 (Leopard) through 10.7 (Lion), but so far has only been tested on Snow Leopard.
 Since XCode 4 only runs on Snow Leopard and up,